-It clearly states that the Company is an equal opportunity employer and prohibit any kind of discrimination/ favouritism on the basis of gender / region / religion / race / caste / colour any abide by laws of the country.
+It clearly states that the Company is an equal opportunity employer and prohibit any kind of discrimination / favouritism on the basis of gender / region / religion / race / caste / colour and abide by laws of the country.

-During 2019-20 the Company has not received any complaints relating to discrimination.
+During 2020-21 the Company has not received any complaints relating to discrimination.

-- 2. Number of the above complaints pending resolution at end of the year: Not applicable since during the year 2019-20, the Company has not received any complaints relating to discrimination. - 3.
-Percentage of permanent employees who are members of the employee association(s) recognized by the management:
+2. Number of the above complaints pending resolution at end of the year: Not applicable since during the year 2020-21, the Company has not received any complaints relating to discrimination.

+3. Percentage of permanent employees who are members of the employee association(s) recognized by the management: